 (g) Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities.

 In cases where the Company is satisfied that it is not possible to furnish two such documents, Company may, at its discretion, accept only one of above documents as proof of business/activity.
 Provided Company undertake contact point verification and collect such other information and clarification as would be required to establish the existence of such firm, and shall confirm and satisfy itself that the business activity has been verified from the address of the proprietary concern.

-1.1 In case of Politically Exposed Persons (PEPs), the Company shall undertake the following additional compliances:
+- In case of Politically Exposed Persons (PEPs), the Company shall undertake the following additional compliances:

-Periodical Updation of KYC Documents:
+- Periodical Updation of KYC Documents:

-Based on the risk profile of a client, clients shall be asked to update his/her kyc documents periodically.
+Based on the risk profile of a client, clients shall be asked to update his/her KYC documents periodically.
 Full KYC exercise will be required to be done,

-- at least every ten years for low risk and
+b) at least every ten years for low risk and

-- Fresh photographs will be required to be obtained from minor customer on becoming major.
+d) Fresh photographs will be required to be obtained from minor customer on becoming major.

 It is the duty of the client to advise immediately any change of his registered address.
 In case a client is found not residing in his recorded address, he/she shall be asked to submit updated KYC documents along with current address proof at the earliest.

-Monitoring of Transactions
+- Monitoring of Transactions

 Ongoing monitoring is an essential element of effective KYC procedures.
-The officials have to effectively control and reduce the risk by having an understanding of the normal and reasonable activity of the customer so that they have the means of identifying transactions that fall outside the regular pattern of activity.
+The officials have to effectively control and reduce the risk by understanding the normal and reasonable activity of the customer so that they have the means of identifying transactions that fall outside the regular pattern of activity.
 However, the extent of monitoring will depend on the risk sensitivity of each account.
 Officials should pay special attention to all complex, unusually large transactions and all unusual patterns which have no apparent economic or visible lawful purpose.
 The Company may prescribe threshold limits for a particular category of accounts and pay particular attention to the transactions which exceed these limits.
 Transactions that involve large amounts of cash inconsistent with the normal and expected activity of the customer should particularly attract the attention of the officials.
 Very high account turnover inconsistent with the means of the customer may indicate that funds are being 'washed' through/into the account.
 High-risk accounts have to be subjected to intensified monitoring.
 The Company should put in place a system of periodical review of risk categorization of accounts and the apply enhanced due diligence measures wherever required.

-The aim of this policy is to ensure that an effective KYC Programme is in place by establishing appropriate procedures and ensuring their effective implementation.
-Officials involved with day to day functioning and interaction with the clients including those at administrative offices supervising them need to have proper management oversight, systems and controls, segregation of duties, training and other related matters to ensure statutory compliance with the KYC program.
+The aim of this policy is to ensure that an effective KYC Program is in place by establishing appropriate procedures and ensuring their effective implementation.
+Officials involved with day to day functioning and interaction with the clients including those at administrative offices supervising them need to have proper management oversight, systems and controls, segregation of duties, training, and other related matters to ensure statutory compliance with the KYC program.
 Responsibility should be explicitly allocated within the Company for ensuring that the policies and procedures are implemented effectively.
 Accordingly, company has detailed, through its Credit Risk management and Policy, the Underwriting criteria, that are enhanced due diligence and customer identification and acceptance procedure.

 Company shall have an ongoing employee training programs so that the members of the staff are adequately trained in KYC/ AML/ CFT procedures.
 Training requirements shall have different focuses for front line staff, compliance staff and officer/ staff dealing with new Customers so that all those concerned fully understand the rationale behind the KYC Policies and implement them consistently.